We Are Travel Girls may collect a share of sales or other compensation from the links on this page.

-I have spent a lot of time on Bali over the last year and during that time I have read many best of cafe lists, oftentimes detailing the same places over and over.
-While some Bali restaurants are obviously popular for a reason (designer smoothies bowls, pretty murals and Insta-worthy decor) I have found lots of lesser known places to eat that you may not try if you are just a visitor to the island.
-In this guide I share some of my personal favourite Bali cafes and restaurants in Seminyak, Umalas and Canggu for breakfast, lunch and dinner as well as some of the usual suspects.
+I have spent a lot of time in Bali over the last year and during that time I have read many best of cafe lists, oftentimes detailing the same places over and over.
+While some Bali cafes are obviously popular for a reason (designer smoothies bowls, pretty murals and Insta-worthy decor!)
+I have found lots of lesser-known places to eat that you may not try if you are just a visitor to the island.
+In this guide, I share some of my personal favourite Bali cafes and restaurants in Seminyak, Umalas and Canggu for breakfast, lunch and dinner as well as some of the usual suspects!

 SEMINYAK & PETITENGET CAFES AND RESTAURANTS